 Happy Easter!
 I love decorating eggs for Easter and this year, I kept it really simple.
 These delicate egg vases are a sweet, easy and inexpensive Easter project.
 The pure white eggs combine beautifully with the delicate flowers and the fresh green leaves.

 I love decorating eggs for Easter but this year I was really busy, planting my dahlia tubers among other things.
 Maybe that’s why I didn’t have much inspiration.
-You remember last year’s Easter eggs?
+Do you remember last year’s Easter eggs?
 I decorated white eggs with pressed pansies and they looked really pretty.
 I love the look of pressed flowers, they are old fashioned and romantic.
-Pansies are some of the best flowers to dry.
-They are small and flat and hold their colour really well, especially when you use dark purple pansies.
-For my Valentine’s hearts, I used dried hydrangea petals.
-I thought of using the same petals to decorate my Easter eggs.
-But hydrangeas are not really Easter flowers, are they?
-Besides, I didn’t feel like pink and purple.
+If you like, have a look at my DIY pressed flower Easter eggs here.

 Yellow is the colour of the sun and symbolises light.
 Easter commemorates the resurrection of Jesus but also celebrates the end of winter and the return of longer and warmer days.
 Nothing says Easter like a fresh bunch of yellow daffodils and my garden is full of them.

 Another beautiful spring flower in my garden is the wood anemone.
 They grow in a shady part of the garden, under a large oak tree and some holly trees.
 En masse like this they are very lovely.
 The pure white flowers are pretty, the foliage creates a green carpet.
-And when I was looking through Pinterest in search of an easy Easter project, I knew I wanted to use these flowers.
-I decided to make egg vases and fill them with anemones.
+And when I was looking through Pinterest in search of an easy Easter project, I decided to make egg vases and fill them with anemones.

 - Needle or pin